 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Clean the skillet and heat the remaining 2 tablespoons of oil.
-Add garlic, ginger, and red chilies; cook, stirring constantly, for 1 minute, or until fragrant.
-Add the white part of scallions and red peppers, cook for 1 more minute.
+Clean the skillet and heat the remaining 2 tablespoons of oil.
+Add garlic, ginger, and red chilies; cook, stirring constantly, for 1 minute or until fragrant.
+Add the white part of the scallions and red peppers, and cook for 1 more minute.

-- Add the pork chops, the remaining sauce, and peanuts; cook until the pork chops are nicely coated with the sauce, about 2 minutes.
-Add the green part of scallions.
+Add the pork chops, the remaining sauce, and peanuts; cook until the pork chops are nicely coated with the sauce, about 2 minutes.
+Add the green part of the scallions.

 Storing & Freezing Instructions